L5050/Flipside-Mod-Manager/README.md

 2. **Backup**: Backup your original game files before mod installation to ensure that you can always return to the original game.
 3. **Mod Uninstallation**: Remove one or all mods and restore the game to its original state.
 4. **Compiling Game ROM**: Option to compile your game ROM after mod installation.
-5. Comes with the SPM Hard Mode Mod as an example of what the mods folder should look like.
-Be sure to check out the [installing.md](https://github.com/L5050/SPM-Hard-Mode/blob/master/INSTALLING.md) file for more details
+5. Comes with a mod library including SPM Hard Mode Mod as an example of what the mods folder should look like.
+Be sure to check out the [installing.md](https://github.com/L5050/SPM-Hard-Mode/blob/master/INSTALLING.md) file for more details on how to enable rel mods.

 ## How to Use